Site icon Voice of Plant

 Steps to check soil moisture of indoor plant

-Indoor plants grow slowly, so they do not need frequent feeding.
-Give organic fertilizer once every two months is enough to keep them healthy.
+Indoor plants grow slowly, so they don’t need frequent fertilizing.
+An organic fertilizer once every two months is sufficient to keep them healthy.

 8. Pesticides